thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.9
+- removed the Stop action from the playback notification to simplify user controls
+- updated `NotificationHelper` to display only a single play/pause toggle in the media notification

 ### 0.4.8
 - added playback state broadcasts from `SoundPlaybackService` whenever play, pause, or stop occurs
 - updated `SoundDetailActivity` to listen for playback state changes and keep the play/pause button in sync with system media controls